MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ### Ensure that the version number is correct in pilot.xml when migrating across versions

-While migrations across version numbers are not recommended or supported, you can often do this by replacing the pilot version number with the production version number in pilot.xml.
+While migrations across version numbers are not recommended or supported, you can often do this migration by replacing the pilot version number with the production version number in pilot.xml.
 Specifically, WorkflowDefinition and

 ActivityInformationConfiguration objects require the version number to refer precisely to workflow activities in the production environment.
 Failing to replace the version number results in the Compare-FIMConfig cmdlet identifying differences between the Extensible Object Markup Language (XOML) attributes on WorkflowDefinitions and migrating the pilot’s version number.
 The production FIM Service may fail to start workflow activities with the incorrect version number.